Leonard v. Pepsico, Inc.

 Leonard v.
 Pepsico, Inc., 88 F. Supp.
 2d 116, (S.D.N.Y.
 1999), aff'd 210 F.3d 88 (2d Cir.
 2000), more widely known as the Pepsi Points case, is an American contract law case regarding offer and acceptance.
 The case was brought in the United States District Court for the Southern District of New York in 1999; its judgment was written by Kimba Wood.

-In 1996, PepsiCo began a promotional loyalty program, in which customers could earn Pepsi Points; these points could, in turn, be traded for physical items.
-A television commercial for the loyalty program displayed the commercial's protagonist flying an AV-8 Harrier II Harrier jet to school, valued at $37.4 million at the time, which could be redeemed for 7,000,000 Pepsi Points.
-The plaintiff, John Leonard, discovered a loophole in the promotion, allowing him to purchase Pepsi Points at 10¢ per point.
-Leonard promptly delivered a check for $700,008.50 to PepsiCo, attempting to purchase the jet.
-PepsiCo initially refuted Leonard's offer, citing the humorous nature of the offer in the advertisement.
+In 1996, PepsiCo began a promotional loyalty program in which customers could earn Pepsi Points which could be traded for physical items.
+A television commercial for the loyalty program displayed the commercial's protagonist flying to school in a McDonnell Douglas AV-8B Harrier II vertical take off jet aircraft, valued at $37.4 million at the time, which could be redeemed for 7,000,000 Pepsi Points.
+The plaintiff, John Leonard, discovered these could be directly purchased from Pepsi at 10¢ per point.
+Leonard delivered a check for $700,008.50 to PepsiCo, attempting to purchase the jet.
+PepsiCo initially rejected Leonard's offer, citing the humorous nature of the offer in the advertisement.
 Leonard then sued PepsiCo, Inc. in an effort to enforce the offer and acceptance perceived by Leonard to be made in the advertisement.
 In her judgment, Wood sided with PepsiCo, noting the frivolous and improbable nature of landing a fighter jet in a school zone that was portrayed by the protagonist.
 PepsiCo would re-release the advertisement, valuing the jet at 700,000,000 Pepsi Points.

 Background

-Facts

 In the mid-1990s, Pepsi faced competition from Coca-Cola, and sought to attract a younger audience.

 In March 1996, Pepsi began the Pepsi Stuff promotional campaign, allowing customers to accrue Pepsi Points that could, in turn, be redeemed for items such as T-shirts and leather jackets.
 These points could be earned through purchasing Pepsi products, with labels attached to the boxes of such products.
 The campaign was the largest in Pepsi's history.
 To advertise the promotion, Pepsi released a series of television commercials; one of these commercials showcased a computer-generated Pepsi-branded AV-8 Harrier II, a Harrier jet manufactured by McDonnell Douglas.
 The commercial, which offered the jet for 7,000,000 Pepsi Points, caught the attention of John Leonard, a 21-year-old business student.
 In place of a label, the promotion allowed Pepsi Points to be directly purchased for 10¢ per point, a detail noticed by Leonard, who convinced five investors to lend him a total of $700,000.
 Leonard sent a check for $700,008.50 (including $10 for shipping and handling), and 15 labels, per promotion rules.
 The offer was refused by Pepsi, who referred to the promotion of the Harrier jet in the commercial as "fanciful" and stated its intention was to create a "humorous and entertaining ad".